voxpupuli/puppet-bareos/REFERENCE.md

 ### Classes

 * [`bareos`](#bareos): This puppet module configures and manage all aspects of an complex bareos installation
-* [`bareos::client`](#bareos--client): This class manages the bareos client (file-daemon) service, packages and configuration directory.
-Parameters should be configured in the upper class `::bareos`.
+* [`bareos::client`](#bareos--client): Manages the bareos client (file-daemon) service, packages and configuration directory.
+Parameters should be configured in the bareos class.
+This class will be automatically included when a resource is defined.
+It is not intended to be used directly by external resources like node definitions or other modules.
 * [`bareos::client::client`](#bareos--client--client): The Client Resource (or FileDaemon) resource defines the name of the Client (as used by the Director) as well as the port on which the Client listens for Director connections.
-* [`bareos::console`](#bareos--console): This class manages the bareos console (bconsole cli tool) package and configuration directory.
-Parameters should be configured in the upper class `::bareos`.
+* [`bareos::console`](#bareos--console): Manages the bareos console (bconsole cli tool) package and configuration directory.
+Parameters should be configured in the bareos class.
+This class will be automatically included when a resource is defined.
+It is not intended to be used directly by external resources like node definitions or other modules.
-* [`bareos::director`](#bareos--director): This class manages the bareos director service, packages and configuration directory.
-Parameters should be configured in the upper class `::bareos`.
+* [`bareos::director`](#bareos--director): Manages the bareos director service, packages and configuration directory.
+Parameters should be configured in the bareos class.
-* [`bareos::director::director`](#bareos--director--director): To define the Director's name and its access password used for authenticating the Console program.
-Only a single Director resource definition may appear in the Director's configuration file.
+* [`bareos::director::director`](#bareos--director--director): To define the director's name and its access password used for authenticating the console program.
+Only a single director resource definition may appear in the director's configuration file.
-* [`bareos::monitor`](#bareos--monitor): This class manages the bareos (tray-) monitor package and configuration directory.
-Parameters should be configured in the upper class `::bareos`.
+* [`bareos::monitor`](#bareos--monitor): Manages the bareos (tray-) monitor package and configuration directory.
+Parameters should be configured in the bareos class.
 * [`bareos::params`](#bareos--params): == Class: bareos::params
 * [`bareos::profile::client`](#bareos--profile--client): setup an simple bareos filedaemon/client
 * [`bareos::profile::director`](#bareos--profile--director): Ready to use director with default configs